khubaibalam2000/FYP-Management-System/README.md

 # FYP-Management-System

-PrivaciOps in Smart Cities, FYP code repository.
+PrivacyOps in Smart Cities, FYP code repository.

 # How to run: